Thomas Richardson II of Westmill

 Thomas Richardson II of Westmill was born in St. Albans Abbey in Westmill.
 His wife was Mary Margaret Champney and together they had at least one child.

-Because this can get confusing I named …
+Because this can get confusing, I named …

-• Thomas Richardson born in 1523 – Thomas Richardson I of Westmill
+• Thomas Richardson was born in 1523 – Thomas Richardson I of Westmill

 • I then named his son Thomas Richardson II of Westmill.